United States Sports University: History

-The academy's campus is also home to the American Sport Art Museum and Archives (ASAMA), which was founded in 1984.
-The collection contains more than 1,000 works of sport art from world-renowned artists, many of whom have been honored by the academy as Sport Artist of the Year.
-The university also has an outdoor sculpture park on campus, which is dedicated to celebrating sport with the erection of numerous environmentally friendly sculptures.

-The academy also hosts the Awards of Sport series, also known as its tribute to "The Artist and the Athlete".
-These awards honor sports figures for their accomplishments and achievements in such things as performance, humanitarian activities, fitness, and media.
+The academy's campus is home to the American Sport Art Museum and Archives (ASAMA), which was founded in 1984.
+The collection contains more than 1,000 works of sport art.
+The academy hosts the Awards of Sport series, also known as its tribute to "The Artist and the Athlete".

-On February 26, 2025, the Board of Trustees agreed to change the name of the academy to the United States Sports University, effective March 1.
+On February 26, 2025, the Board of Trustees agreed to change the name of the academy to the United States Sports University.
 School officials stated that the name change reflects their dedication to academic excellence and their desire to establish their place in higher education.

+Athletics

+In 2024, the United States Sport University (then USSA) launched intercollegiate athletics.

+On June 11, 2024, The university announced it's acceptance into the United States Collegiate Athletic Association (USCAA).
+USSU was granted provisional membership for the 2024–25 academic year, and received eligibility for All-American awards and post-season play in the 2025–26 academic year.

+On April 13, 2026, the United States Sports University announced it's acceptance into the National Association of Intercollegiate Athletics (NAIA) as a full member, effective July 1, 2026.
+The Eagles will join the Continental Athletic Conference in 2026–27 and plans to enter the Southern States Athletic Conference in 2027–28.